-Jaymie Horak is a San Diego native who first heard of the National Stuttering Association in college (2013), was able to brave an NSA event after over a year (2014), and then another gap to conquer fear and attend a meeting (2015).
-She works in Human Resources, and co-leads the San Diego chapter.
+Jaymie Horak, from San Diego, first heard of the National Stuttering Association in college (2013), was able to brave their first NSA event after over a year (2014), and then another gap to conquer fear and attend a meeting (2015).
 Jaymie was raised in an environment and involved in spaces that encouraged children, particularly children being raised as girls, to be quiet.
-This combined with stuttering left this extrovert to appear introverted, shy, and develop some social anxiety.
-When a high school aptitude test gave Jaymie the result “speaker”, she cried, thinking how unfair it was and how this would never come to fruition.
+This combined with stuttering left this extrovert to appear introverted, shy, and develop social anxiety.

 Finding the NSA, particularly the San Diego chapter, felt like a surge of pure luck.
 Healing came in the form of friendships, communities, laughter, and leadership.
 Now Jaymie performs public speaking in their job, and looks for any opportunity to have a microphone.